Start planning your Vietnam food tour

 Another dish that's readily available on Vietnamese streets is the legendary noodle soup, pho.
-In recent years it's become popular worldwide, but there's no better place to have it than at an open-air stall.
+In recent years, this has become a popular take out dish across the world, but there's no better place to have it than at an open-air stall in Vietnam.
 Savor the combination of rice noodles, meat, bean sprouts, and herbs in fragrant, slow-cooked broth.

 Tips for planning a food tour in Vietnam